-After years and months of using these jackets, wearing them across continents and for many different applications, we have come up with a consensus on which jackets are best at what, and we have awarded some for outstanding performance.
-Check out the chart below to see where each down jacket in our review ranked in Overall Performance score.
+After years and months of using these jackets, wearing them across continents and for many different activities, we have come up with an evaluation of which jackets are best at what, and we have awarded some for outstanding performance.
+Check out the chart above to see where each down competitor in our review ranked in overall performance.

 Down is measured by the amount of space taken up by an ounce of down feathers.
 Because down insulates by trapping air and holding it in place for your body heat to warm up, the more loft you can get, the better.
 This means a higher numbered fill power is of higher quality.
 For example, 850 fill power down fills 850 cubic inches for every ounce of down.